hardcamls/zprize/msm-implementation-details.md

 targets 280MHz, but got downclocked to 278MHz.

 (Note that the choice of frequency might affect the implementation results!
-Notably, targetting 278MHz directly might not have delivered the same result.)
+Notably, targeting 278MHz directly might not have delivered the same result.)

 ### Vivado Implementation Strategies

 We experimented with various Vivado implementation strategies.
-We found that `Congestion_SSI_spreadLogic_high` tend to have delivered better results, likely due to the high congestion in our design.
+We found that `Congestion_SSI_spreadLogic_high` tends to deliver better results, likely due to the high congestion in our design.

 ### Not Enabling Retiming

-We have experimented with synthesis retiming by adding `set_param synth.elaboration.rodinMoreOptions "rt::set_parameter synRetiming true"` in our pre synthesis hooks.
+We have experimented with synthesis retiming by adding `set_param synth.elaboration.rodinMoreOptions "rt::set_parameter synRetiming true"` in our pre-synthesis hooks.
 Surprisingly, we have found that it degrades a build's frequency from ~250MHZ to ~125MHZ!.
 We did not investigate why.
-We hypothesize that this could be due to presence of a lot of register->register paths in our design dedicated for SLR crossing which synth retiming tries to insert combinational logic into, damaging routing results.
+We hypothesize that this could be due to the presence of a lot of register->register paths in our design dedicated for SLR crossing which synth retiming tries to insert combinational logic into, damaging routing results.